taylornetwork/laravel-username-generator/README.md

 2 drivers are included, `NameDriver` (default) and `EmailDriver`

-To use a specific driver, if none is specified the default is used.
+To use a specific driver

 ```php
 UsernameGenerator::usingEmail()->generate('testuser@example.com');